vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *prāta ḥ kāle tathā pūjāsamaye homakarmaṇi* //88//

-*japakāle tathā teṣāṁ viniyoga ḥ pṛ thak pṛ thak* /
+*japakāle tathā teṣāṁ viniyoga ḥ pṛthak pṛthak* /

-*pūjākāle samastaṁ vā kṛ tvā sādhakapu ṅgava ḥ * //89//
+*pūjākāle samastaṁ vā kṛtvā sādhakapu ṅgava ḥ * //89//

 The commentary explains that the sixfold *nyāsa* is to be done in the morning, at the time of the worship, the *nyāsa* of the Siddhis, Animā, and so on; the imposition of the Goddess, and so on, taking place with the *homa* and the *karaśuddhinyāsa* , and so on, having to be performed when doing *japa* .
 Otherwise, all the impositions can be performed before beginning the *pūjā* , as prescribed here.